Apollo1840/StudyTimeBoard/README.md

 then add the client_email to the share list of the `record_study_time` on cloud.

+## live demo

+Use your browser, go to https://studyboard.herokuapp.com/.

+Ask the author to get editing permits to the data sheet.

 ## reference: How to build web app
 https://www.freecodecamp.org/news/how-to-build-a-web-application-using-flask-and-deploy-it-to-the-cloud-3551c985e492/